 - Pure Scrap Value

 If your car still runs, or requires only a few repairs to get it running again, it might be sold to dealers at auctions.
 Buyers at auctions are looking for cars that can be repaired and put back into service at a profit (or even sold as a lemon!).
 If you’re getting rid of your car even though it runs, it’s probably worth more than scrap value at auction.
-And if your car runs, you should make it clear to the junkyard that you know the car has potential for an auction sale.
+And if your car runs, you should make it clear to the salvage yard that you know the car has potential for an auction sale.

 Valuable Parts and Recyclables

 Few people have the desire or the know-how to take apart a car and sell the parts one at a time.
 That doesn’t mean you shouldn’t know what those parts are worth to the dealer.
-If you read a list of all the valuable items on your car to the junkyard owner, they’ll understand that you know what the car is worth to them, and will price it accordingly.
+If you read a list of all the valuable items on your car to the salvage yard owner, they’ll understand that you know what the car is worth to them, and will price it accordingly.

 Here’s a short list of items that might be worth more than their scrap value: